Quentin-Clement/Moonshot-Project-Quentin-Clement/documents/report.md

    Although Flutter is cross-platform, it provides easy access to **platform-specific APIs** via **platform channels**.
 This ensures that **LiftGuard** can use device-specific functionalities like the camera for video capture, storage access for media, and notifications without sacrificing the user experience or relying on third-party integrations.

 In summary, **Flutter** offers the best combination of performance, cross-platform capabilities, and development efficiency for **LiftGuard**, ensuring that the app is both scalable and highly performant across different devices and operating systems.

+## 7. Testing Strategy

+## 8. Management

+### 8.1 Planning

+**Week 1 (07/24 - 07/30):** Define the scope and complete the functional specifications.
+**Week 2 (08/01 - 08/07):** Research useful frameworks and similar projects, and finalize the technical specifications.
+**Week 3 (08/08 - 08/14):** Begin learning and using Python for video and image processing.
+**Week 4 (08/15 - 08/21):** Record the initial videos for the dataset and start data preprocessing.
+**Week 5 (08/22 - 08/28):** Complete data preprocessing and model development.
+**Week 6 (08/29 - 09/04):** Train the model, evaluate its performance, and adjust if necessary.
+**Week 7 (09/05 - 09/11):** Begin development of the mobile application.
+**Week 8 (09/12 - 09/18):** Integrate the AI model into the mobile application.
+**Week 9 (09/19 - 09/25):** Set up Firebase and continue the development of the mobile application as much as possible.
+**Week 10 (09/26 - 09/28):** Write the final report.

+### 8.2 Actual Performance

+**Week 1 (07/24 - 07/30):** Timeline followed as planned.
+**Week 2 (08/01 - 08/07):** Timeline followed as planned.
+**Week 3 (08/08 - 08/14):** Timeline followed, but extra time was left unutilized.
+**Week 4 (08/15 - 08/21):** Initial videos were recorded, and data preprocessing began.
+Encountered issues with data management: RAM was saturating during video processing, and no solution was found.
+Project slightly behind schedule.
+**Week 5 (08/22 - 08/28):** Implemented multithreading to manage data preprocessing.
+The model was developed and training began, but RAM saturation persisted, preventing any results from being returned.
+Progress is slightly behind but manageable.
+**Week 6 (08/29 - 09/04):** Continued troubleshooting RAM saturation by modifying the model, reducing frame sizes, and adjusting batch sizes.
+No results yet, but a potential solution was identified by the end of the week, awaiting implementation.
+**Week 7 (09/05 - 09/11):** Reworked the preprocessing system to replace actual images with MediaPipe keypoints, significantly reducing RAM usage.
+The model was trained and evaluated, but the results were highly inaccurate, as the model failed to learn anything meaningful.
+**Week 8 (09/12 - 09/18):** Multiple hypotheses were considered to explain the model’s failure, with the most likely being that the model was too complex for the dataset.
+The model was simplified and retrained, but results remained unchanged.
+Preprocessing was reworked again with no success.
+The problem probably lies in the lack of diversity and quantity in the dataset.
+**Week 9 (09/19 - 09/25):** The AI model was abandoned, and focus shifted to analyzing videos directly via MediaPipe, with an attempt to connect it to a basic Flutter interface.
+Results were unsatisfactory.
+**Week 10 (09/26 - 09/28):** Final report was written.

+## 9. Next Steps

+### 9.1 Dataset

+The primary issue encountered during the project was the lack of a diverse and extensive dataset.
+To improve the AI model's performance, it's mandatory to collect a more comprehensive dataset with a wider range of body types, lifting techniques, and form errors.
+This dataset should include videos from various angles, lighting conditions, and environments to ensure the model can generalize well to different scenarios.

+### 9.2 Mobile Application

+The development of the mobile application hasn't started yet as it was relying on the successful completion of the AI model.
+When the results of the model will be considered satisfactory, the development of the mobile application will begin.
+The application should include features such as video upload, feedback display, progress tracking, community engagement, and user profile management.
+The UI/UX design should be intuitive, engaging, and responsive to provide a seamless user experience.
+It's far from being the hardest part of the project but it will be time-consuming.

+### 9.3 Testing Strategy

+At the moment of writing, the testing strategy hasn't been implemented yet.
+However, it will be crucial to ensure the system's reliability, accuracy, and performance.
+Testing should cover various aspects, including the AI model's accuracy, the mobile application's functionality, data security, and user experience.

+### 9.4 Deployment

+Once the AI model and mobile application are ready, the next step is to deploy the system for public use.
+This involves setting up cloud infrastructure to host the AI model, database, and backend services.
+Firebase can be used for hosting the database and backend services, while the AI model can be deployed on cloud platforms like Google Cloud or AWS.
+The mobile application will first be published on the Google Play Store as it is quicker to get approved than the Apple App Store.
+But as soon as possible, the app will be available on both platforms.
+The goal is to collect feedback from users and iterate on the system to improve its performance and user experience.